lokeshkh92/spark_orc_file_edit/README.md

 # spark_orc_file_edit

-The file can be used to edit column in an orc file and save the orc file with similar partition column and to a new location
+The file can be used to edit column in an orc file, by replacing the value of column based on the regex or by replacing value of a column from a list of values and save the orc file with similar partition column to a new location

 Values to be replaced as per the requirement:
 1. basepath of orc file: it's the basepath from where orc file to be edited is present